Luke Sewell: Managing career

 After retiring as an active player, Sewell continued to manage the St. Louis Browns.
-He led them to the 1944 American League pennant – the team's only championship in its 52 years in St. Louis, although they lost to the St. Louis Cardinals in the 1944 World Series.
-That year, he managed such players as Red Hayworth, Vern Stephens, and Jack Kramer, led them to an 89-65 record, and was awarded The Sporting News'" Manager of the Year Award.
+He led them to the 1944 American League pennant, the team's only championship in its 52 years in St. Louis, although they lost to the St. Louis Cardinals in the 1944 World Series.
+That year, he managed such players as Red Hayworth, Vern Stephens, and Jack Kramer and led them to an 89–65 record.
+He won The Sporting News' Manager of the Year Award.
 After a seventh-place finish in 1946, Sewell stepped down as the Browns' manager.

-In January 1949 Sewell was hired as a pitching coach by the Cincinnati Reds and, in October of that year, he took over as the Reds' manager from Bucky Walters.
+In January 1949, Sewell was hired as a pitching coach by the Cincinnati Reds and, in October, he took over as the Reds' manager from Bucky Walters.
 After two unsuccessful seasons with the Reds, he resigned in July 1952 and was replaced by Rogers Hornsby.
-Sewell's major league managerial record was 606-644, a .485 winning percentage.
+Sewell's major league managerial record was 606–644, a .485 winning percentage.

 In December 1953, Sewell was hired as manager of the Toronto Maple Leafs of the International League.
 He led the team to the league championship in his first season and won the International League Manager of the Year Award.
 Sewell led the Maple Leafs to a second-place finish in 1955.
 The team had a .622 winning percentage over his two years as manager.
 In November 1955, he was named as the manager for the Seattle Rainiers of the Pacific Coast League.
-In August 1956, Sewell was fired after one season in part due to player discontent over his managerial style.
+In August 1956, Sewell was fired after less than one season in part due to player discontent over his managerial style.

 Sewell died in Akron, Ohio in 1987 at the age of 86.